What’s Your Email Brand?

 5. Be Clear and Concise- After a friendly opening, my goal is to communicate my message with clarity, using the fewest number of words possible.

-I want to be clear so people immediately understand my email without having to think about it or study it for the real meaning.
+I want to be clear so people immediately understand my email without having to think about it or study it for its real meaning.

 Being concise is valuable because it keeps me from typing unnecessary words and increases the odds of my email being returned in a timely manner.